STAT545-UBC-hw-2018-19/hw10-CeciliaLe07/hw10-CeciliaLe07.md

                         description=rev(description))
 ```

-Again, we can show only a few rows of the data frame we built, which also will be loaded in an xlsx file by the following code:
+Again, we can show only a few rows of the data frame we built, which also will be loaded in an csv file by the following code:

 ``` r
 summary_table %>%